-The train route from Padang Besar to Kuala Lumpur either takes you directly along the North - South railway line, or takes a diversion to the coast down the branch line to Butterworth.
-The amount of stops and journey duration depends on the route and type of service you take.
+The train route from Padang Besar to Kuala Lumpur takes you directly along the North - South railway line.
+The amount of stops and journey duration depends on the type of service you take.

 Tickets can be purchased from any Malaysian mainline station in advance, or you can book your tickets on the day at your departure station (if there are any seats left).

 We would however not recommend you go to Pdg.
-Besar without first buying your tickets.
+Besar without first buying your tickets before you arrive.

 The best way to book train tickets in advance in Malaysia is to book them online.

-You can either book them through an online ticketing agent (usually the cheapest and most easiest way to book) or direct from the KTMB website.
+You can either book them through an online ticketing agent (usually the most easiest way to book - and sometimes cheaper) or direct from the KTMB website.